paragonie/sapient/README.md

 ## Sapient Adapters

-If you're looking to integrate Sapient into an existing framework, th
+If you're looking to integrate Sapient into an existing framework:

 * **Guzzle**
   * Adapter is included, but Guzzle itself is not a dependency.